bwpeck/node-db3-challenge/README.md

   - Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
 - Add the following method to your API
   - `addStep(step, scheme_id)`: This method expects a step object and a scheme id.
 It inserts the new step into the database, correctly linking it to the intended scheme.
-  - You may use `POST /api/schemes/:id/addStep` to test this method.
+  - You may use `POST /api/schemes/:id/addStep` to test this method.,